railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

    ============  ========  ===============

 In the case where a single bill of materials is defined in multiple levels, a single manufacturing order will be generated for each cabinet, including all of the sub-BoMs.
-You'd then get the following production order:
+You would then get the following production order:

 .. table:: Single manufacture from a tree-structured BoM